Blog

 Remote laser welding uses optical components to direct the laser beam from a distance.
 Fast-rotating mirrors called galvanometers move the laser beam with high precision and speed to allow precise weld patterns.

-Remote laser welding involves few mechanical movements because the laser head rarely needs to be moved.
+Remote laser welding involves few mechanical movements because the laser head has a large field of view and rarely needs to be moved.
 For example, when welding cylindrical cells, it takes less than 1 microsecond (1 millionth of a second) to move the laser beam from one battery cell to the next.

 The increased speed offered by remote laser welding is critical when welding small and sensitive components like battery tabs.